digego/extempore/docs/memory.rst

 and change the variable ``a`` to point to that new value.

 But what happens to the old value of ``5`` in memory?
 Well, it sits there unmolested, at least for a while.
-But we can't reach it—the only 'handle' we had to refer to it with was the symbol ``a``, and that's now bound to some other value instead.
+But we can't reach it---the only 'handle' we had to refer to it with was the symbol ``a``, and that's now bound to some other value instead.
 The value ``5`` in memory is 'unreachable'.
 So there's no point having it sitting around, taking up